 Does the IRS have a Form 1039?
 Do drivers ever get their kicks on Route 67?
 And does 3.14158 ever feel unappreciated because pi gets all the attention?

 Most attorneys and business executives are familiar with Section 5 of the FTC Act, which outlaws unfair or deceptive trade practices.
 But Section 6 also plays a critical role in protecting consumers.
 Specifically, Section 6(b) authorizes the FTC to get information from companies — “special reports” — about certain aspects of their business.

 It’s not likely your favorite sommelier stocks it, but Four Loko — a supersized, high-alcohol, fruit-flavored, carbonated malt beverage — is a well-known drink in certain circles.

 Launching this year’s We Don’t Serve Teens campaign, the FTC and a coalition of private and public groups have materials available for businesses, parents, and others that support the legal drinking age of 21.
-If you’re an alcohol retailer — or have clients in the industry — you know that underage alcohol sales are illegal.

 Welcome to the BCP Business Center: Your Link to the Law.
 Explore and you’ll find practical compliance guidance on advertising, telemarketing, credit, data security, and other need-to-know topics for business owners and marketing professionals.
 What else will you find?
 The latest word on upcoming workshops, hot-off-the-presses staff reports, and new compliance videos.
 We’ll do our best to keep things to the point with a minimum of ho-hum, a maximum of how-to, and as little yadda yadda yadda as a legal website can manage.